KWHYTHUB/mods/mods/cgytrus.patcher@1/about.md

 # Simple Patch Loader
-A simple patch loader for Geode.
+A simple patch loader for Sapphire.
 Supports MHv5, MHv6, GDHM and its own format.
 Integrates with MHv7 if installed.